Interstate 164: Route description

 Currently signed as I-69, I-164 was signed north–south as it wrapped around the east side of the metropolitan area and then east–west as it curved to meet US 41.
 West of US 41, the freeway became Veterans Memorial Parkway, an urban surface arterial which provides a direct connection with Evansville's central business district.
 The highway paralleled the Ohio River as it passed around the south side of Evansville.
 About 4 mi after Veterans Parkway, I-164 turned north and almost immediately had an interchange with SR 66, locally known as the Lloyd Expressway, which is a mostly limited access surface arterial through Evansville with several at grade intersections.
 After passing SR 62 (Morgan Ave), the route exited Evansville and continued through suburban area.
 Near the northern end of the route, SR 57 started a brief concurrency with the Interstate Highway.
 I-164 ended at a cloverleaf interchange with I-64, and SR 57 continued north as a two-lane surface highway.
-However, in the mid 2000s, construction of I-69 north of I-64 began, and now continues north on a concurrency with SR 57.
+However, in the mid-2000s, construction of I-69 north of I-64 began, and now continues north on a concurrency with SR 57.

 History

 On October 18, 2013, the American Association of State Highway and Transportation Officials approved an INDOT request to redesignate 20.70 mi of I-164 to I-69 between US 41 and I-64, pending approval from the Federal Highway Administration.
 On November 15, 2013, INDOT announced that I-164 would become part of I-69, an action completed in late 2014.
-When the Interstate 69 Ohio River Bridge is complete roughly 2.5 mi east of US 41, the remainder of the former spur may either become an extension of Veterans Memorial Parkway or possibly be designated an I-x69 spur, possibly both.
+When the Interstate 69 Ohio River Crossing is complete roughly 2.5 mi east of US 41, the remainder of the former spur will become an extension of Veterans Memorial Parkway.